joemaller/version-everything/README.md

 }
 ```

-Then run a command like `npm version minor` to bump the version and update version strings in all listed files.
+Now running a command like `npm version minor` will bump the project version and update version strings in all listed files.
 It's that easy!

 Some structured data files may be formatted using default settings.